Nikki Lane on being a true outlaw, #MeToo in music and her vintage ski suit

 “It’s a 1970s Levi’s ski suit,” said Lane, who plays a Thursday night show at the Vilar Performing Arts Center.
 “There are some new ski suits that I like, but they’re too fancy.
 They’re too expensive.”

 It’s a predictable answer from Lane, an old soul who has created a vintage sound that’s part country, part rockabilly, part blues and 100 percent fearless.
-Lane grew up in Greenville, South Carolina, raised by a single mom and a dad who lived in a trailer and taught her how to ride horses and four-wheelers and shoot guns.
+Lane grew up in Greenville, South Carolina, and shuttled between the homes of her divorced parents.
+Her dad lived in a trailer and taught her how to ride horses and four-wheelers and shoot guns.
 She said she ate nothing but mac and cheese and chicken fingers for the first 19 years of her life and was the girl in high school whose budget for her prom dress was 50 bucks.

 That led to her knack for finding gems in vintage clothing stores and flea markets and her eclectic fashion sense.